 Graduate Program Admission Information

-Late March/Early April
+Late March - Early April

-All candidates filing by February 1 deadline will be notified of acceptance, rejection, or waiting list status.
+Applicants will be notified of acceptance, rejection, or waiting list status.

 Assistantship award letters will be sent out.

-Is the graduate program at Ithaca College Accredited?
+Is the graduate program at Ithaca College accredited?

 Are IC undergraduate SLP students automatically admitted into the graduate program?

 Currently enrolled seniors in the Speech-Language Pathology and Audiology program at Ithaca College are granted automatic acceptance into our graduate program when they submit the online application, if they meet the admission criteria set in place when they entered the undergraduate program.
 Students should talk with their academic advisors for details.

 What if I did not major in SLP or communication disorders as an undergraduate?